zeph-yr/AccessAbility/README.md

 <b>Map played with No Score Modifiers, Friendly Bombs, and Friendly Walls in Party.
 Notice NB and NO are not registered and -15% was not applied to score</b><br>
 <img src="https://github.com/zeph-yr/AccessAbility/blob/master/Screenshots/AccessAbility_4.0.0_score_2.png" width="600"/><br>

-## About
-Not all disabilities are visible or obvious.
-And that doesn't make them any less valid 💖 Don't let others tell you what you can do.
-<br>Thank you to all of you who shared your stories and appreciation with me.
-It means a lot to know this mod has brought joy to others.